Table of Contents

 If you have a long hair breed and can’t distinguish these features easily, you can also try inspecting your cat with your hands.
 This can be more difficult because unless you have an extremely overweight cat, you can feel their ribs, spine, and hipbones easily.
 Simply feeling these bones does not mean that your cat is underweight.

-So here’s a trick: if their ribs feel like a very hard bone (like what you feel when you touch your knuckles), then it means there’s no fat around them.
+So, here’s a trick: if their ribs feel like a very hard bone (like what you feel when you touch your knuckles), then it means there’s no fat around them.
 If the ribs feel a lot more cushioned (like the inside of your palm), then it may indicate excessive fat.
 The ideal hardness you feel should be like the back of your hand, slightly padded but not to the point of being squishy.

 How to Tell if Your Cat Is Overweight

 Look at your cat not just from the side but also from above.
-With overweight cats, you’ll see obvious protrusions to the sides (in the lumbar area).
+With overweight cats, you’ll see obvious protrusions to the sides in the lumbar area.
 Although, this may also be the case with pregnant cats, so make sure you’ve eliminated that possibility before declaring your cat overweight.

 For longhaired breeds, simply try to feel your cat’s ribs.
 If you can hardly feel them, or if they feel highly padded (like your palm instead of your knuckles), then there may be excessive fat around them.
+Your cat will need to shift a few pounds to drop back into a healthy weight bracket.

 So, what should a healthy, ideal-sized cat look like?
 Again, I can’t offer you a scale number because an ideal weight number will vary depending on breed, sex, and age.
+Just like I’ve explained with under and overweight cats, you can also tell when a cat is at her ideal weight by her appearance.

 You will be able to see the waist of a healthy-weight cat, although her abdomen will not appear tucked or hollow.
 In fact, there can be a little bit of fat in the abdomen area.
+This is perfectly healthy, and it is good for cats to carry around a little extra padding.

 CONCLUSION

 Remember, weight loss is more or less a gradual process.
 It may be hard to notice, especially if your cat seems to be eating normally.
-This is why you should make sure to regularly check your cat’s stool, keep up with her routine parasite medications, and try to track any physical changes like the appearance of her coat, the condition of her teeth, her movement, and so on.
+This is why you should make sure to regularly check your cat’s stools, keep up with her routine parasite medications, and try to track any physical changes like the appearance of her coat, the condition of her teeth, her movement, and so on.

 Leave a Reply